isawil/russian-ads/about.md

 ## Dataset

-This dataset was compiled by the University of Maryland.
+This dataset was compiled by the University of Maryland, and is available [here](https://mith.umd.edu/irads/data/).

 I cleaned the data using OpenRefine and Google Sheets.
 While cleaning, I realized I would need to have two different spreadsheets in order to visualize the data most effectively.
 I created one spreadsheet for my maps, and one for my graphs.